platypuppy/TempMonitor/README.txt

 ---
 - now you can run TempMonitor wherever the log file is! (it will run else where but permanent log wont work well)
-- to see the data being collected run "kst2 Temperature.data" or "kst2 Temperature.log"
+- to see the data being collected run "kst2 /tmp/Temperature.data" or "kst2 Temperature.log"
 - ^C does not work for some reason, so the best way to Terminate "TempMonitor" is to find the PID of "TempMonitor" and "kill -9 PID"
      (htop has a search function which helps)